NucleusEngineering/serverless/.journey/tutorial.neos.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-You have completed the tutorial, congratulations!
+You have completed the tutorial, well done!
 Please take a moment and let us know what you think.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>